 Funding & Accountability

 Nearly all funding for NumbersUSA Action comes from individuals giving $10, $25 and $100 donations over the internet.
-Individuals are also important supporters of NumbersUSA Education & Research Foundation which draws the majority of its funding from around a dozen foundations with outlooks across the ideological spectrum and with keen interests in one or more of the issues noted in our mission statement.
+Individuals are also important supporters of NumbersUSA Education & Research Foundation which draws the majority of its funding from around a dozen foundations and family trusts with outlooks across the ideological spectrum and with keen interests in one or more of the issues noted in our mission statement.
 It meets all of the Better Business Bureau standards of accountability, including for independent members of a Board of Directors and for independent audits.
 It also earns top ratings from several other non-profit watchdog groups, such as GuideStar, Charity Navigator, Combined Federal Campaign, and Independent Charities of America.